eskoTaivassalo/Featsy/README.md

 # Featsy
-an app to increase community spirit locally
+An app to increase community spirit locally

 Featsy site is a way to get people spend more time with others.
 Based in people's location and interests.